Friday the 13th: The Series: Production

 Friday the 13th: The Series was created by Frank Mancuso Jr. and Larry B. Williams originally under the title of The 13th Hour; the series ran for 72 episodes.
 Mancuso Jr. never intended to link the television show directly to the Friday the 13th film series, but utilize "the idea of Friday the 13th, which is that it symbolizes bad luck and curses".
 The creators wanted to tie-in Jason's trademark hockey mask to the series, but the idea was discarded so that the show could have a chance to exist on its own.
 Mancuso Jr. was afraid that mentioning any events from the films would take the audience away from "the new world that we were trying to create".
 The decision to name the show Friday the 13th, over the original title, was made because Mancuso Jr. believed a "Friday the 13th" moniker would better help to sell the show to networks.
-Filming took place in Toronto, Ontario, Canada.
+Filming took place in Toronto, Canada.
 Friday the 13th: The Series aired in first-run syndication, initially in a late-night spot; the success of the series as a late-night show prompted some broadcasting stations to move it to prime time.
-Produced on a budget estimated below $500,000 per episode, the first season placed second in the male 18- to 49-year-old demographic, just behind Paramount's Star Trek: The Next Generation.
-In addition, the first season placed fifth in the female 18- to 49-year-old demographic.
+Produced on a budget estimated below $500,000 per episode, the first season placed second in the male 18-to-49-year-old demographic, just behind Paramount's Star Trek: The Next Generation.
+In addition, the first season placed fifth in the female 18-to-49-year-old demographic.
+The composer Fred Mollin wrote the music for the series.
+Friday the 13th The Series – Music from the Original Television Scores was released in 1989 by GNP Crescendo Records.

 Cancellation

 The first two seasons had 26 episodes apiece.
+The third was cut short due to the abrupt decision to cancel the show, when only 20 episodes had been broadcast.
+Ratings began to decline as the final season continued (due to John D. LeMay's character Ryan being written out from the show), and the introduction of new character Johnny Ventura wasn't all that popular either (perhaps because he was seen mostly as "Ryan's replacement" instead of a character of his own).

-However the third season was cut short due to the abrupt decision to cancel the show.
-The cast and crew were informed about the ending of the series while they were filming the 20th episode of the third season, which ended up being the series finale.
-The cancellation was so sudden that they were unable to film more episodes or more scenes that would provide some kind of closure.
+The cast and crew were informed about the cancellation while filming the 20th episode of the third season, which ended up being the series finale.
+The decision was so sudden that they were unable to film more episodes or scenes to provide a kind of closure.